ericbulloch/kwmd/README.md

 An explaination about this command can be found in the link above.

 Once I have output from this command, I look at the services that are running on each port.
 From here it is a matter of using the information that I have documented for each service that is running and trying to find more and more things for the attack surface.
 The goal is to try hacking what I find and noting anything that might be useful.
-It is very common to find credentials on a website that will work on the FTP server.
+For example, I could find credentials on a website that will work on the FTP server.
 I then might find credentials on the FTP server that can be used in the POP3 service which leads to credentials for the admin portal on the website.

 The nmap tool gave me the following output: